 the upload with the XMMMaster catalog.

-Files can also be uploaded using the Upload option in the Session menu, but you
+Files can also be uploaded using the Upload option in the Session menu, but users

-will need to be logged into your Xamin account to use them.
+need to be logged into an Xamin account.

 There are some limits on queries when you use the upload capability of the

-Tables Explorer.
-You can only upload a single table in a given query,
+You can only upload a single table in a given query.

 query form.
 These limits arise the nature of how files are uploaded in

 from Web forms.
-However none of these limits apply to files you upload into
+However none of these limits apply to files you uploaded into

 your Xamin user area.
-This approach also allows characters other than commas to be used
+When loading into the user area you can also use characters other than commas

 as the delimiters in CSV files.